 In addition to federal, state and Mount Ida aid, you also may want to explore a student loan from a private bank, credit union or other national lender to meet your educational expenses.
 Our Financial Aid team encourages you to look for loans that are school certified, have low interest rates, zero fees, and come with a variety of repayment options—find the best loan product that meet you and your family’s individual circumstances.

 It is important to note that compared to federal and state loans, interest rates on private loans are typically higher; and interest accrues while you are attending college.
-Also, repayment of your private student loan(s) typically begins six months upon graduation.
-Lastly, the private loan is in your name and often requires a co-signer for approval.
+Also, repayment of your private student loan(s) typically begins six months after graduation or enrolled less than half-time.
+Most private loans are in the student’s name and often require a co-signer for approval.

-Our Financial Aid team will work with the private lender of your choosing and process the private loan without penalty by Mount Ida.
+The Office of Student Financial Services will work with the private lender of your choosing and process the private loan without penalty by Mount Ida.
 When putting your financial plan together, we do ask that you keep private or alternative borrowing to the necessary minimum.
 Private loan funds do not reach Mount Ida until 30 days after the start of the semester.

-We urge you to read these important notices on Private Education Loan Self-Certification form information and Regulations Z, Truth in Lending prior to your private loan search.
-Please contact Financial Aid with any questions regarding private loans.
+We urge you to read these important notices on Private Education Loan Self-Certification form Information and Regulations Z Truth in Lending prior to your private loan search.
+Please contact the Office of Student Financial Services with any questions regarding private loans.

 Private Education Loan Self-Certification Form Information